SajiJohnMiranda/DoCoreAI/README.md

 Note: The current output appends extra content "intelligence_profile": { "reasoning": 0.5, "creativity": 0.2, "precision": 0.9, "temperature": 0.4}, which currently adds up the total tokens.
 This output text can be simply ignored in the PROD version, to save on tokens.

-### ⚡ DoCoreAI isn’t just about using fewer tokens—it’s about making AI smarter and more cost-effective.
+### ⚡ DoCoreAI isn’t just about using optimizing temperature or tokens—it’s about making AI smarter and more cost-effective.
 🚀 **Test it right, and you’ll see the difference!**

 ---